spectrocloud/librarium/docs/docs-content/vm-management/vm-packs-profiles/create-vmo-profile.md

 12. Review the profile and click **Finish Configuration**.

-13. Add the add-on profile when you create any  For more information, refer to [Create Cluster Definition](../../clusters/edge/site-deployment/site-installation/cluster-deployment.md).
+13. Add the add-on profile when you create a cluster.
+For more information, refer to [Create Cluster Definition](../../clusters/edge/site-deployment/site-installation/cluster-deployment.md).

 </TabItem>